 You can collect rent until settlement day.
 If your tenant has paid rent in advance, you will need to pass this on to the buyer.

-Periodic tenancy: If the buyer doesn’t want the tenant to stay on and wants them to leave before settlement, it is your responsibility to give your tenant at least 42 days’ written notice to end the periodic tenancy so the house will be empty for the buyer.
+Periodic tenancy: If the buyer doesn’t want the tenant to stay on and wants them to leave before settlement, it is your responsibility to give your tenant at least 90 days’ written notice to end the periodic tenancy so the house will be empty for the buyer.
 This may affect the settlement date for the property sale.

 If the tenancy ends before or on settlement day, the buyer has the right to a pre-settlement inspection.
 The tenant must agree to the inspection and you must give them reasonable notice.

 Selling a property can be stressful for all parties.
 The best approach is excellent communication with your tenant and an agreed plan that works for both of you.
 It’s likely you both want the same thing – a smooth process and clarity for your tenants about their home.